 In order for an object to be considered for adverse effect, one or more of the following conditions must be met:

-At this point, the FAA has still not made a hazard/ no-hazard determination.
+At this point, the FAA has still not made a hazard/no-hazard determination.
 For a hazard determination to be issued, a substantial adverse effect must exist.
 This requires a combination of two factors.
-First, an object must create an adverse effect ( see above).
+First, an object must create an adverse effect (see above).
 Next, a significant volume of aeronautical operations must be affected.
-FAA Order 7400.2, Procedures for Handling Airspace Matters, provide guidance on what constitutes "significant volume."
+FAA Order 7400.2 provide guidance on what constitutes "significant volume."